Berkeley-CS195/sp23/content/about.md

 In order to receive a passing grade in CS 195, you must:

- * Attend at least 10 (out of 13) lectures.
+ * Attend at least 10 (out of 13) lectures (excludes the first lecture).
  * Complete at least 10 (out of 13) pre-lecture surveys.
  * Submit 2 essays and receive a passing peer review grade on all of them.
  * Provide peer reviews for 6 essays.
  * Complete the Ethics in the News assignment.

-We recognize that quite a few students enrolled late in the class and, therefore, we are making it possible to make up for the missed attendance of the first few lectures.
-[This post on Ed provides more information](https://edstem.org/us/courses/8605/discussion/596698).

-In the event that you do not earn the required number of points, we will provide an opportunity to make up extra work, though you should not count on this.
+In the event that you do not earn the required number of points, we *may* provide an opportunity to make up extra work, though you should not count on this.

 Lecture and Attendance